ZOOT MONEY

 Zoot still rocks with ‘Wild Women and Desperate Men’

 In the 70s, Zoot contributed to many diverse projects; he played on most of Alexis Korner’s late albums; he aappeared on albums by the poetry/comedy/satirical ensemble ‘Grimms’; played with Peter Green and Alvin Lee; he was a constant collaborator with Eric Burdon, Kevin Ayers and Kevin Coyne, and in 1981, he was part of The Majic Mijits with Steve Marriott and Ronnie Lane.
 Further projects included The Electric Blues Company, with their album ‘A Gigster’s Life for Me’, the British Blues Quintet, and all the while Zoot was gaining a reputation as a producer, working on many albums for established British acts like Ruby Turner.
-In the new century, Zoot has released four albums, toured as ‘Good Money’ with composer Howard Goodall; and he continues to make appearances on British and European tours.
-He can often be found playing and singing at a local pub, The Bull’s Head in Barnes, London.
+In the new century, Zoot released four albums, toured as ‘Good Money’ with composer Howard Goodall; and he continued to make appearances on British and European tours.
+He passed away September 2024 at the age of 82.